dishagupta15/Database-Design-and-Web-Implementation/README.md

-# Database-Design-and-Web-Implementation
+# Database Design and Web Implementation

-NYU Database Design and Web Implementation (CSCI 60) Spring 2017
+Assignment's from NYU's Database Design and Web Implementation (CSCI 60) course from Spring 2017.